Thursday, April 12, 2012

 Cook the diced onions with olive oil in the same skillet.
 Stir in the minced garlic and add salt and pepper.
 Add diced bell pepper.

-Put the eggplant and zucchini.
+Add the eggplant and zucchini.
 Sprinkle with 1 tablespoon of parsley and fresh basil.
 Add salt and pepper to taste.
 Put 3 Tbsp or more of white wine.
 Adjust seasoning.

 Serve with pork chop steak or sauted chicken.